quicwg/ops-drafts/draft-ietf-quic-manageability.md

 Datagrams that contain a QUIC Initial Packet (Client Hello, Server Hello, and some Initial Completion) must be at least 1200 octets long.
-This protects against amplification attacks and verifies the network path meets minimum Maximum Transmission Unit (MTU) requirements.
+This protects against amplification attacks and verifies that the network path meets minimum Maximum Transmission Unit (MTU) requirements.
 This is usually accomplished with either the addition of PADDING frames to the Initial packet, or coalescing of the Initial Packet with packets from other encryption contexts.